mvilrokx/autd-js-front-end-dev-guide/chapter-2/README.md

 These build tools are delivered as "node packages".
 Node packages can easily be managed (installed, upgraded, uninstalled) with the Node Package Manager or [__npm__](https://www.npmjs.com/).
 This is very similar to how linux (e.g. APT or YUM), macOS (e.g. [Homebrew](http://brew.sh/)) and now even Windows ([OneGet](https://github.com/oneget/oneget)) handle software installation.
 Since npm comes with Node.js you do not have to install it separately, but you will be using npm extensively during this setup phase and during development, so embrace it.

 ### Typical install (mandatory)
-The installation process varies from platform to platform, [please follow the instructions for yours](https://nodejs.org/en/download/).
+The installation process varies from platform to platform.
+[Please follow the instructions for yours](https://nodejs.org/en/download/).

 ### Alternative install method (optional)
 As you start getting more and more into JavaScript development, you might want to start writing your own Node.js applications or tools.
 When you go down this road, you will soon find that it is often necessary to switch versions of Node.js, either to support code you wrote a long time ago and don't want to upgrade (but e.g. you still need to be able to fix minor bugs) or maybe because the cloud platforms you deploy these applications to support only certain version of Node.js.
 Whatever the reason, the typical install does not allow you to switch versions easily; you would have to uninstall and then re-install Node.js all the time.
 Therefore, rather than installing Node.js directly, you can use something called a version management tool.

 Node has several version managers, the most common once are [nvm](https://github.com/creationix/nvm) and [n](https://github.com/tj/n).
-I personally use n because I use the [fish shell](https://fishshell.com/) and nvm does not support fish, but other members in our team use nvm just without any issues.
+I personally use ```n``` because I use the [fish shell](https://fishshell.com/) and ```nvm``` does not support fish, but other members in our team use nvm without any issues.
 The provided links give ample instructions on how to install either one.
-We are not going to use this feature at in this guide (we will stick to whatever version of node you installed earlier), I am just mentioning it in case you start wondering how to accommodate coding using different version of the Node.js runtime.
+We are not going to use this feature in this guide (we will stick to whatever version of node you installed earlier).
+I am just mentioning it in case you start wondering how to accommodate coding using different version of the Node.js runtime.

 ### Alternative install method 2 (optional)
 Facebook is very active in the JavaScript community these days and has released an alternative to npm called [Yarn](https://yarnpkg.com/).
 It is supposed to be a much faster alternative to npm but it does not (yet) offer 100% coverage of npm functionality, so I have not made the switch yet.
-We will be using npm, however, you are free to use Yarn yourself, it should work just as well as npm for what we are going to do.
+We will be using npm.
+However, you are free to use Yarn yourself.
+It should work just as well as npm for what we are going to do.

 ## Initializing the Project
 To start a new JavaScript project, we are going to create a new directory that will hold all our code and then change into that new directory: